ublue-os/website/docs/images/bluefin/index.md

 - Ubuntu-like GNOME layout.
   - Includes the following GNOME Extensions:
-    - Dash to Dock - for a more Unity-like dock,
+    - Dash to Dock - for a more Unity-like dock
-    - Appindicator - for tray-like icons in the top right corner,
+    - Appindicator - for tray-like icons in the top right corner
-    - GSConnect - Integrate your mobile device with your desktop,
+    - GSConnect - Integrate your mobile device with your desktop
-    - Blur my Shell - for that bling.
+    - Blur my Shell - for that bling
 - GNOME Software with [Flathub](https://flathub.org):
-  - Use a familiar software center UI to install graphical software.
+  - Use a familiar software center UI to install graphical software
-- Built on top of the the [Universal Blue main image](https://github.com/ublue-os/main).
+- Built on top of the the [Universal Blue main image](https://github.com/ublue-os/main)
-  - Extra udev rules for game controllers and [other devices](https://github.com/ublue-os/config) included out of the box.
+  - Extra udev rules for game controllers and [other devices](https://github.com/ublue-os/config) included out of the box
-  - All multimedia codecs included.
+  - All multimedia codecs included
-  - System designed for automatic staging of updates.
+  - System designed for automatic staging of updates
-    - If you've never used an image-based Linux before just use your computer normally.
+    - If you've never used an image-based Linux before just use your computer normally
-    - Don't overthink it, just shut your computer off when you're not using it.
+    - Don't overthink it, just shut your computer off when you're not using it
-- [Starship](https://starship.rs) is enabled by default to give you a nice shell prompt.
+- [Starship](https://starship.rs) is enabled by default to give you a nice shell prompt
+- [Solaar](https://github.com/pwr-Solaar/Solaar) - included for Logitech mouse management along with `libratbagd`
+- [Tailscale](https://tailscale.com) - included for VPN along with `wireguard-tools`
+- `zsh` and `fish` optional

 ### Roadmap and Future Features